 Contact us if your restoration breaks or comes off.

-Questions: If you have questions about anything not covered above, please call to ask questions or schedule an appointment with a River Edge dentist at the River Edge Dental Center for General & Cosmetic Dentistry.
+Questions: If you have questions about anything not covered above, please call or contact us today to ask questions or schedule an appointment with a River Edge dentist at the River Edge Dental Center for General & Cosmetic Dentistry.